Do you have a question about red light therapy (RLT), photobiomodulation (PBM) or low-level laser therapy (LLLT)? (They are all the same thing.)

 Again it depends.

-What are your goals, how many LEDs are there (100 mid range power density lights in one unit may be better than one high power light), what is your budget...
+What are your goals?
+How many LEDs are there?
+(For example, 100 midrange power density lights in one unit may be better than one high-power light.)
+What is your budget?

 Power vs Irradiance

-The power consumption of the unit is different to the power density number.
+The power consumption of the unit is different from the power-density number.
 The power consumption is simply the amount of electricity needed to power the device.

 It is the power going from the socket to the device before it's been converted to red light.

-Below you can see the difference between power consumption and power irradiance on the Joovv panels.
-A good manufacturer will share both these numbers, and will not try and mislead the consumer by only sharing the units power figure (in watts)
+Below, you can see the difference between power consumption and power irradiance on MitoRed panels.
+A good manufacturer will share both these numbers and will not try and mislead the consumer by only sharing the units power figure (in watts).

 Power Density at a Distance

 Also, power density decreases as you move away from the light source.
-Make sure you know the power density figure at the distance you will be standing next to the device.
-For example, some manufactures will list a power density / irradiance figure that may seem good, but they don't state at what distance this figure corresponds to.
+Make sure you know the power density figure at the distance you will be standing from the device.
+For example, some manufacturers will list a power density/irradiance figure that may seem good, but they don't state at what distance this figure corresponds to.